devmanfredi/fiwall/Readme.md

 ```

 The H2 database will start running at http://localhost:8080/h2-console
-The app will start running at <http://localhost:8080>
+The app will start running at .
+You can test them using postman or any other rest client.

 #### Test